mnikitha1408/nikitha-portfolio/final_project2.md

 I interviewed one person from class because they are aware of what is expected and can provide structured critique on my charts.
 The other two persons I interviewed are in my target audience category.
 They are my friends and I know that they use social media on a regular basis.

-My Interview Script:
+### My Interview Questions and Responses:
 1. Do you need the explanation for what social media is?
+  * Mom - Yes.
+It is helpful.
+  * Friend #1 - No.
+  * Friend #2 - No.
+  * Classmate -
 2. What do you think the ‘World’s population on social media’ chart is trying to convey?
+  * Mom -
+  * Friend #1 - Out of all the people in the world, 56% are active on social media
+  * Friend #2 -
+  * Classmate -
-3. Are the two pie charts effective in establishing my point that social media is pervasive?
+4. Are the two pie charts effective in establishing my point that social media is pervasive?
+  * Mom -
+  * Friend #1 - The line chart is actually more effective.
+It is telling me that the more number of people there are on social media, more is the chance of misinformation to spread
+  * Friend #2 -
+  * Classmate -
-4. Have I established how serious the issue of obtaining news from social media is?
+6. Have I established how serious the issue of obtaining news from social media is?
+  * Mom -
+  * Friend #1 - Yes I can see that a lot of people get their news from social media but I do not see the danger of it.
+  * Friend #2 -
+  * Classmate -
-5. Does the example support my cause?
+8. Does the example support my cause?
+  * Mom -
+  * Friend #1 - Yes.
+But it feels like the issue is not widespread, that it is in India only.
+  * Friend #2 -
+  * Classmate -
-6. Do you think another example of a bad outcome could be helpful?
+10. Do you think another example of a bad outcome could be helpful?
+  * Mom -
+  * Friend #1 -
+  * Friend #2 - Yes.
+It should be something more generic so that people know that misinformation being harmful is not an expection only in India.
+  * Classmate -
-7. Can you tell me what you think I am trying to convey here in a sentence or two?
+12. Can you tell me what you think I am trying to convey here in a sentence or two?
+  * Mom -
+  * Friend #1 -
+  * Friend #2 - That we need to take misinformation seriosly and that if something is not done, it could be very harmful to society.
+  * Classmate -
-8. Have I motivated you to learn more about misinformation and/or think before you share?
+14. Have I motivated you to learn more about misinformation and/or think before you share?
+  * Mom -
+  * Friend #1 -
+  * Friend #2 - Haha sure.
+  * Classmate -
-9. Is there anything you find confusing/surprising or out of place?
+16. Is there anything you find confusing/surprising or out of place?
+  * Mom -
+  * Friend #1 -
+  * Friend #2 - What is the other 43% on the internet doing without social media?!
+(The pie chart has been misinterpreted)
+  * Classmate -
-10. Would you change/add/remove anything?
+18. Would you change/add/remove anything?
+  * Mom -
+  * Friend #1 -
+  * Friend #2 - Add more context to the WhatsApp stats chart to show why it is there.
+Not exactly clear on the relationship between the chart and the example.
+  * Classmate -
-11. Who do you think is the intended audience?
+20. Who do you think is the intended audience?
 Specific age group?
+  * Mom -
+  * Friend #1 -
+  * Friend #2 - It depends on the country?
+But mostly for 40+ and maybe teens?
+  * Classmate -

+### Findings

+### Changes to implement
 ## Next Steps